ritwik0706/Learning-NPM/README.md

 15. npm install npm -g : Update the npm to its latest version
 16. npm outdated : To detect if any of your dependency version is lesser than latest dependency version
 17. npm rm 'pkg' : To Remove a package , similar to npm uninstall

+Also solved all the problems of learnoyunode and how-to-npm.